WayPointVenturesOrg/coursewarelibrary/ENU/MS203WV/0202-Managing Address lists and Address book policies in Exchange Online .md

 ### Task 3: View the new address lists

->**Important:** Wait 3-5 minutes before continuing with the next task.
+>**Note:** Wait 3-5 minutes before continuing with the next task.
 It may take a few minutes for the new address lists to register.

 1. On LON-CL1, from the taskbar, select **Microsoft Edge**.